 Data provenance, security and audit has become more prevalent as an every-day business issue to be considered, particularly given new data privacy legislation in jurisdictions around the world.

-PYXI deals with Data Audit for you – every creation or edit of a record is recorded, together with who did it, when, whether it was triggered by an automated rule, and if the data came from a data load or an interface from another system.
+PYXI deals with Data Audit for you – every creation or edit of a record is recorded, together with who did it, when, whether it was triggered by an automated Automation, and if the data came from a data load or an interface from another system.